 Natural measures show more effectiveness against spider mites because they go against their very biology.
 These measures include removing the infected leaves, introducing predatory insects, washing and wiping the plants, etc.

-Read on to learn more about these methods and how to execute them.
+Read on to learn more on how to control spider mites.

 Remove the Leaves